clintsayshi/cd0037-API-Development-and-Documentation-project/README.md

 #### POST /quizzes

 General
-- Returns a random question object and success value
+- Fetches a random question object with a given category or any of the categories
-- It takes a list of previous questions and a category
+- It takes a list of previous questions(may be an empty list) and an optional category object
+- Request Arguments: None
+- Returns an object with the keys:
+  - `success`, that contains a boolean value
+  - `question`, that contains a question object returned

 sample: curl -X POST -H "Content-Type:application/json" -d '{"quiz_category":{"type":"Science", "id":"1"}}' http://localhost:5000/quizzes
 ```
 {